christophercatt/league-manager/README.md

 # league-manager
 JavaFX application designed to handle and manage a small-medium sized football league.
-Created as coursework piece for CS Degree
+Created as coursework piece for CS Degree.
+Ovarall marks available for application: __60__
+Overall marks achieved for application: __57__

+## Application Brief
+Implement an application that deals with a football league (or any other sport of your choice - it could even be a quiz night).
+The program should be able to record details of the teams, including information about results of games played - it could use a simple points system, with points being recorded for a particular team after a game.
+The system should be capable of producing a table to show the order of the teams.

 ## Marking Criteria for Application:
 #### Application